 - Partners share profit and loss of business

-- In case of any loss, partners may have to use their own asset to compensate loss.
+- In case of any loss, partners may have to use their own assets to compensate for the loss.

 Limited liability partnership (LLP) Company

+Company formation of limited liability partnership company.
 This kind of business registry was introduced in the year 2009.
-For LLP registration, following criteria should be fulfilled
+For LLP registration, the following criteria should be fulfilled

 - More than 2 members are required to start a partnership company

-- Under this, at least one member has unlimited liability and rest has limited liability.
+- Under this, at least one member has unlimited liability and the rest has limited liability.

-- The limited liability is extended to the contribution in LLP.
+- The limited liability is extended to the contribution in the Limited liability company.

 - This partnership does not dissolve on death or bankruptcy of any limited partner

-- Separate legal entity governs the LLP than of partnership entity
+- A separate legal entity governs the LLP than of partnership entity

-- In this, each partner’s business assets are separate from personal asset
+- In a Limited Liability company, each partner’s business assets are separate from a personal asset

 - In case, the business faces loss, the partner’s personal asset will be untouched as the maximum liability is already defined in capital share.

-- It needs to maintain a financial record, tax record, and financial record.
+- Limited Liability company needs to maintain a financial record, tax record.

-As compared to partnership and sole-proprietorship, investor’s choose LLP companies because of its better credibility.
+As compared to partnership and sole-proprietorship, investor’s choose a Limited Liability company because of their better credibility.

 Company registration based on Control of the company

-When an individual or other company holds the shares of a private limited company there exists as holding or subsidiary company relationship.
+Company formation is based on the control of the company.
+When an individual or other company holds the shares of a private limited company, there exists as a holding or subsidiary company relationship.
 Here is the definition of holding company, and subsidiary company.

 A subsidiary company is a company whose control is in holding company hands.
-The holding company can control board of directors or capital exercises or control the more than half of the share capital of company either its own or together with its other subsidiary company.
-It can be registered in Indian as public and private Limited Company, unlimited and sole-proprietorship.
+The holding company can control the board of directors or capital exercises or control more than half of the share capital of a company either its own or together with its other subsidiary company.
+It can be registered in Indian as a public limited company and private Limited Company, unlimited and sole-proprietorship.